241209-NET/Eldhose-Salby/Project1/README.md

 ## User Stories
 - **As a user**, I want to be able to add a new expense so that I can track my spending.
+- **As a user**, I want to view all expenses and view by userId.
 - **As a user**, I want to be able to view all of my expenses so that I can see a summary of my expenditures.
 - **As a user**, I want to be able to delete an expense when it was added by mistake.
-- **As a user**, I want my expenses to be stored in a secure database, so they are persistent across sessions.
+- **As a user**, I want to delete and add a category and also view all categories.
 - **As a user**, I want to be able to assign an expense to a category (e.g., Food, Transport) so that I can better organize and analyze my spending.

 ---